ethereum/ethereum-org-website/src/content/roadmap/index.md

   <p style="margin-bottom: 0">Some staking operators have also represented ETH staked on the Beacon Chain with the ‘ETH2’ ticker.
 This creates potential confusion, given that users of these services are not actually receiving an ‘ETH2’ token.
 No ‘ETH2’ token exists; it simply represents their share in that specific providers’ stake.</p>
 </InfoBanner>

-## Is the roadmap set in stone?

-No!
-The roadmap is the current plan for upgrading Ethereum in the near term and also far into the future.
-The roadmap can change as new information and new technology becomes available.
-For example, the original Ethereum roadmap intended for sharding to be implemented before The Merge.
-However, scaling by rollups developed much faster than expected and the roadmap was updated to focus on layer 2 scaling first, allowing The Merge to happen sooner than originally anticipated.
-The roadmap is a set of intentions for improving Ethereum - it is the research and developer community's best guess about where we should go from here.
+## Will Ethereum's roadmap change over time?

+Yes—almost definitely.
+The roadmap is the current plan for upgrading Ethereum, covering both near-term and future plans.
+We expect the roadmap to change as new information and technology become available.

+Think of Ethereum's roadmap as a set of intentions for improving Ethereum; it is the core researchers' and developers' best hypothesize of Ethereum's most optimal path forward.

 ## When will the roadmap be finished?